SABRINAWAWA/PetFinderWebsite/README.md

 # [PetFinderWebsite](https://mysterious-plateau-38458.herokuapp.com/)
+### Click above title to the website application, which is deployed in Heroku.
 # Website Feature Walkthrough
 # 1. Home Page
 ### Home page contains some information about lost pets, adoptable pets and shelters.
 It also includes links to other sub-pages.